 Any determination of incapacity must be made by someone with the appropriate training.
-Dentists can be appropriately trained to assess capacity and issue a certificate of incapacity under Section 47 of the Adults with Incapacity (Scotland) Act, 2000.
-DCPs are not currently able to complete these certificates but can carry out any treatments that are delegated in the wording of the treatment plan.
+Dentists can be appropriately trained to assess capacity and issue a certificate of incapacity under Section 47 of the Adults with Incapacity (Scotland) Act 2000.
+DCPs are not currently able to complete these certificates but can carry out any treatments delegated in the wording of the treatment plan.

 A certificate of incapacity can be issued by the dentist primarily responsible for dental treatment when they have assessed the patient and found two things.

-- The treatment or investigation proposed would be of benefit to the patient and the patient is incapable in relation to a decision about that intervention.
+- The treatment or investigation proposed would be beneficial to the patient and the patient is incapable of decision-making in relation to the intervention.

 - The certificate must be in a prescribed form and must specify how long the authority to treat is valid.
 The time period will be what the issuing dentist considers appropriate to the particular intervention and the particular patient.